nique0401/MovieTrailerWebsite/README.md

 # MovieTrailerWebsite
-This program will open up a Movie trailer website of my favorite movies, and allow users to
+This program will open up a Movie trailer website of my favorite movies, and allow users to view movie trailers of these movies.

 # Installation
 Place all files into same folder,